 All the tickets bought for the 2020 edition will be valid for next year's.

-During lockdown, the festival donated €24,000 to health services working in the fight against Covid-19, and released videos of past performances so fans could enjoy the festival during confinement at home.
+During the lockdown, the festival donated €24,000 to health services working in the fight against Covid-19, and released videos of past performances so fans could enjoy the festival during confinement at home.

 Festival Cap Roig

 Set in the picturesque botanical gardens of Cap Roig on the Costa Brava, the Festival Cap Roig isn’t a concentration of concerts squeezed into a particular day or number of days, but rather one concert per night on most evenings between July and August.
 This year's edition, however, has become yet another of the many cultural events affected by the public health crisis.

 Some of the concerts have been postponed until next year, especially those of Catalan and Spanish acts like Manel, Estopa, or David Bisbal.
 Other performers like The Lumineers, Yann Tiersen, or Gilberto Gil have been canceled altogether.